NBA 07

 NBA 07 is a basketball video game which was released on September 26, 2006.
+It was developed by San Diego Studio for the PlayStation 3 and PlayStation Portable versions and by A.C.R.O.N.Y.M.
+Games for the PlayStation 2 version.
 It is the second installment of the NBA series by Sony Computer Entertainment, and the first one for the PlayStation 3.
 It was one of three PlayStation 3 titles released at launch (Marvel: Ultimate Alliance and Ridge Racer 7) that supported the 1080p high definition video output.
 Kobe Bryant of the Los Angeles Lakers served as the cover athlete.

 Gameplay

 On all consoles, the game uses graphics from TNT's NBA coverage.

 Reception

 NBA 07 received "mixed or average reviews" according to Metacritic.
 In Japan, where the PlayStation 3 version was ported for release on January 11, 2007, Famitsu gave it a score of 26 out of 40.